 WILMAPCO STAFF PARTICIPANT: Daniel Blevins, Principal Planner, Dave Gula, Principal Planner The Route 40 Corridor Improvements Project was initiated by DelDOT in partnership with New Castle County and WILMAPCO in September 1998.
 The Route 40 Corridor 20-Year Transportation Plan was completed on June 19, 2000 and was adopted by the Steering Committee.
-Subsequently, the WILMAPCO Council had adopted the Route 40 Corridor 20-Year Transportation Plan as part of the Metropolitan Transportation Plan on September 7, 2000.
-The Plan addresses the conditions resulting from projected growth in housing, employment and traffic over the next 20 years.
-The Plan contains projects, separated into three phases, (Phase I 2000-2007, Phase II 2008-2013, and Phase III 2014-2020), which address the projected transportation problems that would result without the Plan.
 The final step of the project, now underway, is the implementation of the Plan recommendations.
 As part of this step a Corridor Monitoring Committee was created in order to assure that all projects in the Plan are implemented as conditions dictate - neither prior to the anticipated need, nor subject to unnecessary delay after need is identified.
 Staff is participating as a member of the Committee and providing assistance to the effort.